 The House of Doors is a public art project exploring how society has changed as a result of women getting the right to vote.
 Touring for three years, the House of Doors will travel to both the first and last countries in Europe to grant this right to women.
 The House of Doors will conclude in 2018 with an exhibition to mark the centenary of the first women in the UK to get the vote.

 The House of Doors is a creation of the artist Kristina Clackson Bonnington, launched in partnership with UCL Art Museum.

 HOUSE OF DOORS IN FISKARS, FINLAND

 In 1906 Finnish women became the first in the world to have unrestricted rights both to vote and to stand for parliament.
-The House of Doors was awarded a grant to travel to Finland and with the kind support of ONOMA, it spent a month as Artist in Residence at Fiskars Village, Finland.
+The House of Doors was awarded a grant to travel to Finland and with the kind support of ONOMA, spent a month as Artist in Residence at Fiskars Village, Finland.

 In collaboration with members of The Cooperative of Artisans, Designers and Artists, Finland's history of social justice was explored and a new manifestation of the House of Doors was created to investigate social equality within contemporary Finnish society.